alychinque/ChinquePortfolioWebsite/README.md

 - Send a message via contact form.
 - Icons that lead users to GitHUb and LinkedIn.
 - Responsive, it should work on desktops, tablets and mobile phones.

+### User Stories
+> "As an user, I expect a web site as simple as possible".
+> "As an user, I expect to be able to use this tool to find out something about onwer's site, his abilities and projects".
+> "As an user, I expect this website to be easy to navigate".
+> "As an user, I want a website that will be useful to interact with".
+> "As an user, I want a website with an enjoyable experience".